Green Fellowships Program

 Eligibility & application

-This is a highly selective opportunity with only a limited number of places available for distinguished academics with global experience.
-The program is open to mid-career to senior researchers who are currently employed, or have significant experience, at an internationally recognised research institution overseas, and whose research aligns with UNSW’s Impact Focus Areas.
+This is a highly selective program, with a limited number of fellowships available for distinguished mid-career to senior researchers who are currently employed by, or have significant experience at, an internationally recognised research institution overseas.
+Applicants’ research must align with one or more of UNSW’s Impact Focus Areas.

 *PhD students and early career researchers are not eligible for the Green Fellowships Program.